Parineeta (2005 film): The key elements

 Before Parineeta, Pradeep Sarkar was a well-known personality in the area of advertisements.
 With 17 years in mainstream advertising and 7 years of advertisement film-making and commercial cinema, he completed about 1000 commercials and 15 music videos.
 Vidhu Vinod Chopra, the producer, took notice of his music videos and contacted Sarkar to direct some of the music videos of the film Mission Kashmir (2000).
 After carving a niche in filming music videos, Sarkar gave the thought of filming Parineeta to Chopra.
 There began the making of the film.

 About the film's comparison with the novel, Chopra said in an interview that, as compared to its 1953 namesake film by Bimal Roy, the story was based in the year 1962.
 He said that it took them one and a half years to script the film, with them adding new characters and emphasizing under-represented characters from the novel.
 In a separate interview, Chopra admitted that he was actively involved with the screenplay because the film was an adaptation of the novel.
-When speaking about cinematic adaptation, Chopra gave due credit to Sarkar, and Natarajan Subramaniam (the film's cinematographer), for providing the vintage visuals.
+When speaking about cinematic adaptation, Chopra gave due credit to Sarkar, and Natty Subramaniam (the film's cinematographer), for providing the vintage visuals.
 Saif Ali Khan once said that the film was initially attempted to be made in a contemporary way.
 When the film's crew did not find the depiction appealing, the filming began with the 60s look.

 Chopra once cited an interesting anecdote about his belief in Sarkar's film-making abilities.
 He said that he never personally signed the cheques for the film's expenditure.
 He transferred money into Sarkar's bank account and the cheques were eventually signed by Sarkar and his spouse.